DioxusLabs/dioxus/packages/document/docs/head.md

 - With the exception of the `Title` component, all components that render into the head cannot be modified after the first time they are rendered.
 - Components that render into the head will not be removed even after the component is removed from the tree.
+- Components that render into the head do not have a guaranteed ordering; thus, components should ideally not be order dependent, since they may not appear in the head in the order they are defined.

 ## Example